HomeDing/homeding.github.io/boards/esp32/esp32c3.md

 layout: "page.njk"
 tags: ["Board"]
 excerpt: >
-  There are several ESP32-C3 DevKit Boards listed here.
+  There are several ESP32-C3 DevKit Boards available using the ESP32-C3 chip.
   They are supported by the HomeDing library.
 ---